Board Member Spotlight

 8:00 pm

-Please join us for an evening of Clemson fellowship and updates on Clemson’s Entrepreneurship programs including our Brook T. Smith Launchpad Incubator.
+Please join us for an evening of Clemson fellowship and updates on Clemson’s Powers College of Business with Dean Wendy York.

 THURSDAY, FEBRUARY 26, 2026